 The National Council on Alcoholism and Drug Dependence (NCADD) estimates that 17.6 million Americans suffer from some degree of alcohol abuse.
-That’s about 1 in every 12 U.S. adults, in case you were wondering.
-A scary statistic, no matter how it’s interpreted.
+That’s about 1 in every 12 U.S adults.
+A scary statistic, no matter how you look at it.

-What’s perhaps even scarier, though, are the health risks that can potentially arise for those wishing to curb their addiction; the Centers for Disease Control (CDC) attributes over 88,000 deaths each year to complications stemming from alcohol withdrawal, and suggests that several hundred thousand more are left dealing with serious side effects such as seizures, hallucinations, anxiety, and severe nausea, just to name a few.
+What’s perhaps even scarier, though, are the health risks that can potentially arise for those wishing to curb their addiction; the Centers for Disease Control (CDC) attributes over 88,000 deaths each year to complications stemming from alcohol withdrawal.
+It suggests that several hundred thousand more are left dealing with serious side effects such as seizures, hallucinations, anxiety, and severe nausea, just to name a few.

-This is why alcoholism, at its worst, can feel a near-impossible addiction to try and overcome.
+Alcoholism, at its worst, can feel a near-impossible addiction to try to overcome.

-In light of new research and increased federal funding on cannabis, however, thousands upon thousands of people are finding legitimate relief in the form of CBD oil for alcoholism.
-For years it was thought that whole-plant cannabis (i.e. smoking marijuana) held therapeutic measures in regard to helping curb addictions, but recent studies have shown that one cannabinoid in particular – cannabidiol – plays a crucial role when it comes to mollifying the neurological and physiological components of alcohol addiction and reliance.
+In light of new research, however, many are wondering if there may be some relief in the form of CBD oil for alcoholism.
+For years it was thought that whole-plant cannabis (i.e. smoking marijuana) held therapeutic measures in regard to helping curb addictions.
+But recent studies have shown that one cannabinoid in particular – cannabidiol – plays a crucial role when it comes to mollifying the neurological and physiological components of alcohol addiction and reliance.

-In this article, we’ll touch on what exactly alcoholism is, what its symptoms of withdrawal are, and what CBD oil does to help minimize – and even eliminate – the appearance of symptoms altogether.
+In this article, we’ll touch on what exactly alcoholism is, what its symptoms of withdrawal are, and what CBD oil does to help minimize the appearance of symptoms.

 Alcoholism, alcohol abuse, and alcohol withdrawal are all mutually exclusive terms with significant differences in both meaning and implication.

-The term alcohol abuse refers to a pattern of drinking in which the individual’s personal lifestyle is negatively affected by consumption, whether that be in the form of relationships, family life, or professional work habits.
-This could imply one heavy night out drinking in which case a person has to call off work the next day, or it could refer to much more serious cases in which the patterns of abuse are manifested on a near day to day basis.
+The term alcohol abuse refers to a pattern of drinking in which the individual’s personal lifestyle is negatively affected by consumption.
+This could be in the form of relationships, family life, or professional work habits.
+It could imply one heavy night out drinking in which case a person has to call off work the next day, or it could refer to much more serious cases in which the patterns of abuse are manifested on a near-daily basis.

-Alcoholism, on the other hand, is the full-blown manifestation of alcohol abuse; it is defined by the American Society of Addiction Medicine as a “primary, chronic disease with genetic, psychosocial, and environmental factors [that influence] its development.”
+Alcoholism, on the other hand, is the full-blown manifestation of alcohol abuse; the American Society of Addiction Medicine defines it as a “primary, chronic disease with genetic, psychosocial, and environmental factors [that influence] its development.”

-Additionally, alcoholics will display a complete and total reliance on the drug, in which case their day to day lives become “unmanageable” without the physiological and psychological effects of drinking.
+Additionally, alcoholics display a complete and total reliance on the drug, in which case their day to day lives become unmanageable without the physiological and psychological effects of drinking.

-Once the physiological effects of full-blown alcoholism become manifested in an individual, quitting the drug can present an array of serious biological and emotional side effects.
+Once the physiological effects of full-blown alcoholism manifest in an individual, quitting the drug can present an array of serious biological and emotional side effects.

-The exact symptoms of alcohol withdrawal are wide-ranging, and can vary significantly from individual to individual.
+The exact symptoms of alcohol withdrawal are wide-ranging and can vary significantly from individual to individual.
 Most commonly, victims experience a general sense of nervousness, insomnia/restlessness, anxiety, nausea, and irritability.
-In more advanced stages, increased heart rate, tremor, seizures, disorientation, and even hallucinations can become common.
+In more advanced stages, increased heart rate, tremors, seizures, disorientation, and even hallucinations can become common.

-As far as treatment, one of the most common and effective measures is to be admitted into a detox center.
-In these facilities, victims receive all the levels of support – both emotionally and medically – that are needed in order to make the successful transition to an alcohol-free life (in terms of ‘medical support’, prescription drugs are often given to help with the onset of anxiety, pain, nausea, and loss of appetite).
+As far as treatment, one of the most common and effective measures is admission into a detox center.
+In these facilities, victims receive all the levels of support – both emotionally and medically – that are needed to make the successful transition to an alcohol-free life.
+In terms of medical support, doctors often prescribe drugs to help with the onset of anxiety, pain, nausea, and loss of appetite.

-Due to financial, personal, or professional reasons, though, many people find treatment facilities to be impractical, which is one of the reasons why CBD oil for alcoholism is gaining such a reputation; it’s far cheaper than prescription medications and/or admittance into a treatment facility, and it allows individuals to largely self-medicate with a specific oil that is appropriate for them and their unique condition.
+Due to financial, personal, or professional reasons, though, many people find treatment facilities to be impractical.
+This is one of the reasons why CBD oil for alcoholism is on the minds of so many; it’s far cheaper than prescription medications and/or admittance into a treatment facility.
+It also allows individuals to largely self-medicate with a specific oil that is appropriate for them and their unique condition.

 CBD Oil for Alcoholism: How Cannabis Alleviates the Emotional and Biological Effects of Withdrawal